jaromaz/yosild/README.md

 # Yosild - Your simple Linux distro

 Yosild is a single shell script that builds a full, minimal Linux distribution, based on BusyBox.
-It compiles the **latest stable kernel** (5.16.2) and the **latest stable version of the BusyBox** (1.34.1).
+It compiles the **latest stable kernel** (5.16.14) and the **latest stable version of the BusyBox** (1.34.1).
 This script can prepare minimalistic Linux system for devices with little hardware resources.
-Yosild Linux needs just **64 MB RAM** and **36 MB storage size**. *yosild.sh* requires [minimal][1] *Debian* or *Ubuntu* distro to run with the architecture compatible with the target device.
+Yosild Linux needs just **70 MB RAM** and **40 MB storage size**. *yosild.sh* requires [minimal][1] *Debian* or *Ubuntu* distro to run with the architecture compatible with the target device.

-The script works with VirtualBox or KVM/QEMU (all drive types except VirtIO) - you can create an additional virtual hard drive and install Yosild Linux on it, and then connect this virtual disk to a new virtual machine - just like in my [YouTube video][3]:
+The script works with VirtualBox, KVM/QEMU (all drive types except VirtIO) and Hyper-V - you can create an additional virtual hard drive and install Yosild Linux on it, and then connect this virtual disk to a new virtual machine - just like in my [YouTube video][3]:
 <p align="center"><a href="https://www.youtube.com/watch?v=BPXxPZBBeJ0" target="_blank"><img src="https://jm.iq.pl/yosild/yosild_mov2.jpg" width="50%"></a></p>

 Yosild creates probably the simplest, complete version of Linux, which makes it